At home with strangers: social exclusion and intimate labor in Anthony Chen’s Ilo Ilo (2013)

 You must complete ALL requirements to pass this course.
 This means that you need to garner 70% of all the requirements in the course (attendance and class participation, quizzes, critical summaries, teaching module and teaching demo).
 Late submission of any of these requirements will only be accepted under exceptional circumstances, and is subject to deduction in marking.
 If you have a good reason to request for an extension, you must email the instructor a week in advance

-Consultation Hours: You may visit the instructor at Department of Literature, 3F Faculty Center, on his consultation hours: 1 to 5 PM on Mondays and Wednesdays.
+Consultation Hours: You may visit the instructor at Department of Literature, 3F Faculty Center, on his consultation hours: 1 to 5 PM on Wednesdays and Fridays.
 Email the instructor one day before to ensure the schedule of appointment.

 Please note: This syllabus is subject to change.
 Note any alterations made by the instructor immediately.